Strange & Unusual Taxes Throughout History

 Strange and Unusual Taxes Thoughout History

-Throughout history, there have been many strange, unusual, and weird taxes (read about the history of taxes).
-Many of them were implemented to raise additional revenue while the purpose of others was to promote social change.
-Find a list of strange taxes on this page, including one for all 50 states.
+Throughout history, there have been many strange and unusual taxes (read about the history of taxes).
+Some were created to raise extra money, while others aimed to promote social change.

 Ancient Taxes from Around the World